NikolaVetnic/ABAP_Reference/Snippets_BC400_En_Col18/LearningAssessment.md

 4. Which of the following is used for adding a row into an internal table? **Answer:** `APPEND`.

+## Unit 6

+1. Which of the following is the tool that you can use to create a transparent table? **Answer:** ABAP Dictionary.

+2. When using the transparent table as a data type, other properties, such as the key definition or the technical properties, are relevant. **Answer:** false.

+3. Which of the following are the types of reuse components that encapsulate database access? **Answer:** function modules, Business Application Programming Interfaces (BAPIs), methods of local classes.

+4. The `SELECT` clause determines which lines are read into the target structure and processed using the statement block which you specify in the loop body. **Answer:** false.

+5. Which of the following additions to a `SELECT` statement would you use to append rows to an internal table instead of overwriting the existing rows? **Answer:** `APPENDING TABLE`.

+6. If you select data from client-specific tables without specifying the client, data records from the current and all other clients are read. **Answer:** false.

+7. Which of the following will allow the database to search the entire table, or at least a very large part of the table for the required entries? **Answer:** sequential search.

+8. Which of the following should you specify when defining a table join? **Answer:** join tables, join conditions, join columns.

+9. If an ABAP program reads a buffered table, the database interface tries to get the required data from the SAP table buffer. **Answer:** true.

+10. Which of the following statements are contained within Open SQL? **Answer:** `UPDATE`, `INSERT`, `SELECT`.

+11. At runtime, which of the following statements can you use to check whether the actual user has the authorization required for executing the function in the user master record? **Answer:** `AUTHORITY-CHECK`.

 # In More Detail...

 ## Unit 1